openwisp/vagrant-openwisp2/README.md

-# Ansible Vagrant profile for a OpenWISP2 server Test
+# Ansible Vagrant profile for a OpenWISP2 server
 ## Background

 Vagrant and VirtualBox (or some other VM provider) can be used to quickly build or rebuild virtual servers.